Ask the Experts: Social Media for Nonprofits #SMM

 3) What is your organization’s liability should an employee post something questionable?

-4) What processes do you have in place should a mistake happen, such as if an employee posts something sensitive, questionable, or offensive?
+4) What processes do you have in place should a mistake happen?
+Like if an employee posts something sensitive, questionable, or offensive?

 5) What is the size of your organization?